 The threat of prior conviction impeachment also holds the potential to deter those facing criminal charges from exercising their right to go to trial at all.
-If the prospect of impeachment impedes the possibility of testimony, or effective testimony, by them or by one or more of their witnesses, they may conclude that pleading guilty is their only option.
-This adds an important form of leverage to the prosecution's already formidable power to impel guilty pleas.
-After all, testimony in one's own defense is the testimony that jurors are wanting and hoping to hear.
-Empirical data supports the notion that jurors punish those who do not offer it, and social science suggests that such testimony may have the potential to offer individuating information that might combat juror biases.
-In addition, those on trial may lack the funds to retain experts or hire investigators.
+If the prospect of impeachment destroys the possibility of testimony, or effective testimony, by them or by one or more of their witnesses, they may conclude that pleading guilty is their only option.35 This adds an important form of leverage to the prosecution's already formidable power to impel guilty pleas.36 After all, testimony in one's own defense is the testimony that jurors are wanting and hoping to hear.37 Empirical data supports the notion that jurors punish those who do not offer it,38 and social science suggests that such testimony may have the potential to offer individuating information that might combat juror biases.39 In addition, those on trial may lack the funds to retain experts or hire investigators.
 Thus, the racial and economic disparity involved in the allocation of criminal convictions compounds economic and race-based hardships inflicted on

-&lt;sup>31 The Hawai'i ruling rested on the federal and state rights to testify.
+31 The Hawai'i ruling rested on the federal and state rights to testify.
 State v.
 Santiago, 492 P.2d 657, 661 (Haw.
 1971).

-&lt;sup>32 See Anna Roberts, Reclaiming the Importance of the Defendant's Testimony: Prior Conviction Impeachment and the Fight Against Implicit Stereotyping, 83 U. Chi.
+32 See Anna Roberts, Reclaiming the Importance of the Defendant's Testimony: Prior Conviction Impeachment and the Fight Against Implicit Stereotyping, 83 U. Chi.
 L. Rev. 835, 864 (2016).

-&lt;sup>33 See id.; Bellin, supra note 3, at 325-26.
+33 See id.; Bellin, supra note 3, at 325-26.

-&lt;sup>34 See Bellin, supra note 3, at 336.
+34 See Bellin, supra note 3, at 336.

-&lt;sup>35 See Carodine, supra note 10, at 501, 507, 526 (describing the prior conviction impeachment rule as a "strong ally" of the plea-bargaining system).
+35 See Carodine, supra note 10, at 501, 507, 526 (describing the prior conviction impeachment rule as a "strong ally" of the plea-bargaining system).

-&lt;sup>36 See Jeffrey Bellin, The Silence Penalty, 103 IOWA L. REV. 395, 432-33 (2018).
+36 See Jeffrey Bellin, The Silence Penalty, 103 Iowa L. Rev. 395, 432-33 (2018).

-&lt;sup>37 See Eisenberg & Hans, supra note 20, at 1370 ("In the cases in which defendants testified, judges reported that, on average, defendant testimony was more important than that of the police, of informants, of codefendants, and of expert witnesses.").
+37 See Eisenberg & Hans, supra note 20, at 1370 ("In the cases in which defendants testified, judges reported that, on average, defendant testimony was more important than that of the police, of informants, of codefendants, and of expert witnesses.").

-&lt;sup>38 See Bellin, supra note 36, at 426 (collecting the extant empirical data and presenting new empirical research and analysis).
+38 See Bellin, supra note 36, at 426 (collecting the extant empirical data and presenting new empirical research and analysis).

-&lt;sup>39 See Roberts, Reclaiming the Importance of the Defendant's Testimony, supra note 32, at 875.
+39 See Roberts, Reclaiming the Importance of the Defendant's Testimony, supra note 32, at 875.

 many of those facing charges, and we see a new twist on the old theme of silencing potential witnesses because of race.
+40

-The potential reach of this threat is large-a significant population of those on trial have prior convictions, and both prosecutors and judges have regularly proffered and admitted them-but the development of empirical support for the existence of this threat (and its devastating consequences) has been a big step forward.
-In 2008, Professor John Blume published "The Dilemma of the Criminal Defendant with a Prior Record-Lessons from the Wrongfully Convicted."
-His study focused on a group of people eventually found innocent, who had been convicted-some after plea and some after trial.
+The potential reach of this threat is large-a significant population of those on trial have prior convictions, and both prosecutors and judges have been wanton in proffering and admitting them41-but the development of empirical support for the existence of this threat (and its devastating consequences) has been a big step forward.
+In 2008, Professor John Blume published "The Dilemma of the Criminal Defendant with a Prior Record- Lessons from the Wrongfully Convicted."42 His study focused on a group of people eventually found innocent, who had been convicted-some after plea and some after trial.
 The primary reason given by their defense counsel for their decision not to testify was the fear that they would be impeached with their convictions if they testified.
 So eager were they to avoid that threat that they declined to testify (and sometimes to go to trial at all) despite their innocence.
 In this group of cases, innocence eventually came to light, and governmental actors and evidence were eventually able to be scrutinized.
-In a much larger group of cases, with no defendant testimony and perhaps no trial at all if the defendant takes a plea deal, governmental actors, evidence, and practices are not subject to community scrutiny.
+In a much larger group of cases, with no defendant testimony and perhaps no trial at all if the defendant takes a plea deal, governmental actors, evidence, and practices evade community scrutiny.